EnergySystemsModellingLab/MUSE_OS/docs/installation.rst

     pyenv install 3.9.13

-The command will take a minute or two to complete, depending on your internet connexion, and show an output similar to the following (this is just an example for Windows):
+The command will take a minute or two to complete, depending on your internet connection, and show an output similar to the following (this is just an example for Windows):

 .. code-block:: output